Get out and about in the capital this summer with our guide to the best exhibitions London has to offer – updated July 2018

 Barbican – Bethlem Museum of the Mind – British Library – British Museum

-Later in the year, Dorothea Lange / Vanessa Winship (June 22 – September 2) is a duo of exhibitions showcasing work by two documentary photographers.
+At the Barbican, Dorothea Lange / Vanessa Winship (until September 2) is a duo of exhibitions showcasing work by two documentary photographers.
 American Depression-era photojournalist Dorothea Lange’s iconic photographs go on display in her first ever UK retrospective, Dorothea Lange: Politics of Seeing.
 Lange’s era-defining images are complemented by work by British contemporary photographer Vanessa Winship, 2011 winner of the Henri Cartier-Bresson prize.

 The life and work of Cynthia Pell at Bethlem Museum of the Mind

-Camden Arts Centre – Cartoon Museum – Chisenhale Gallery – Courtauld Gallery
+Camden Arts Centre – Cartoon Museum – Chisenhale Gallery – Design Museum

 A special anniversary at the Cartoon Museum